Y0Coss/docs-fork/pages/manage_and_operate/secret_manager/external-secret-operator/guide.en-gb.md

 ---

 > [!primary]
-> Secret Manager is currently in beta phase.
-This guide can be updated in the future with the advances of our teams in charge of this product.
+> Secret Manager is currently in Beta phase.
+This guide can be updated in the future with the advancements made by our teams in charge of this product.

 ## Objective